 A Step by Step Guide to Filing your Taxes

-Income tax is one of the well-known forms of taxation and is being paid to the government if you are earning your income in the US.
+Income tax is one of the well-known forms of taxation and is paid to the government if you are earning your income in the US.
 The person must pay income tax on both the federal and state level.
 Federal taxes include social security and FICA.
 Each state also has its own form of income tax that employers also withhold from your paycheck.
 If you earn over a certain amount, $6,750, you must file both federal and state taxes before April 15th of each year.

 Given below are the steps for filing taxes in the USA: